twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 **According to the translator— Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  2026-01-26 rev. & move files of 18days in solitude (odt and pdf) to another repository for reading directly 04-17 add. reading pdf
+  2026-01-26 rev. & move files of 18days in solitude and thae-inn-gu-ukkattha-and-candima-14pt-print-A4.pdf (odt and pdf) to another repository for reading directly
+  04-17 add. reading pdf
   04-16 rev. proofread by bhante (04-08)
   2025-03-09 rev. proofread by bhante (03-03)